oroinc/documentation/bundles/commerce/WebsiteSearchBundle/indexation.rst

 Partial Indexation
 ------------------

+.. hint:: The feature is available starting from OroCommerce v5.0.3.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 Partial indexation is a feature that reduces the load on the engine by updating the index partially.

 Index Groups